 - Simmer and stir for another few minutes until the soup is thick and creamy.

 - Give the soup a taste and salt and pepper as needed.
 Lastly, remove the bay leaf and stir in the fresh parsley before serving warm.

-Get the Complete (Printable) Creamy Chicken and Rice Soup Recipe Below.
+Get the Complete (Printable) Creamy Chicken and Rice Soup Recipe + VIDEO Below.
 Enjoy!

 Frequently Asked Questions

-Can This Chicken and Rice Soup Be Made Ahead?
+Can This Soup Recipe Be Made Ahead?
 Does It Do Well As A Leftover?